NeCTAR-RC/nectar-training/packageN/notes.markdown

 ---
-layout: post
+layout: package-part
+number: N
+title: Package Title
-title: Training Package N - Speakers Notes
+part: Speakers Notes
 ---

 This document contains notes and background information to help trainers speak to the slides.